jasmin-alvarez/Methods/README.md

 const newArray = names1.concat(names2,["Michelle"]);
 console.log(newArray); // (5) ["Luis", "Jose", "John", "Aaron", "Michelle"]

-Includes :The includes() method determines whether a string contains the characters of a specified string.
+4)Includes :The includes() method determines whether a string contains the characters of a specified string.

 This method returns true if the string contains the characters, and false if not.
 Time Complexity: O(1)